Who we are

 The impact on communities where our Farm Stands are located has been extremely low.
 MCFS doesn't bring in multiple trucks, vendors, or require the closing off of streets.
 None of this has been an issue because the Marin Community Farm Stand consists of four to six 10' x 10' canopies and 15 tables to offer a one stop shop for our customers.
 Delivery of the produce, which would occur in the late morning, is always swift and only involves 1 to 2 five minute stops as we manage to carpool the produce from different farms.
 I only need one parking spot for our refrigerated truck.

-You are invited to come and shop for the very finest produce & products that are seasonal, organic & locally grown.
+You are invited to come and shop for the very finest produce & products that are seasonal, local, organic.

 Quality of life